WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 quit
 ```

-Let's load the files from duoboot.tar, which will be needed to boot and reach Mass Storage Mode.
+- Let's load the files from duoboot.tar into the Duo, which will be needed to boot and reach Mass Storage Mode:

 ```
 adb push <path to duoboot.tar> /sdcard/